nystromb/nystromb.github.io/_posts/2015-10-07-interface-segregation-principle.markdown

 date:   2015-10-07 15:23:36
 categories: interface segregation principle SOLID software design
 ---
-Why should your software depend on things that you don't need?
-According to the Interface Segregation Principle, it shouldn't.

-The Interface Segregation Principle (ISP) is one of the 5 SOLID prinicples in Object-oriented software design.
+The Interface Segregation Principle (ISP) is one of the 5 [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) prinicples in Object-oriented software design.
 This principle deals with the problem of having "fat" interfaces that include too many methods.
 In order to adhere to this principle, you want your interfaces to isolate specific behavior that your client will depend on.
 In other words, your client classes that use an interface should only depend and implement the methods that it will need.

 Basically, what ISP can be boiled down into is this: